d1sxrder3d/Dendron/README.md

     ```sh
     ./install.sh
     ```
-    *Note: The script may ask for your password to install the application system-wide.*
+    *Note: The script may ask for your password to install the application system-wide (`/usr/local/bin`).*

 ### Manual Compilation
 You can also compile the project manually: